INST377-UMD/inst377-group-project-CaptFalc/README.md

 # **Title: Recipes Only, Please!**
-## Project Group 16 - Wadi Ahmed, Manpreet Kaur
+## Project Group 16 - Wadi Ahmed, Manpreet Kaur, Sky Reed
 ## Description:
 Our application is meant to help users easily access recipes when searching online.
 There can be a lack of access when they are faced with numerous amount of ads and other content such as the author's life story, which impedes the ability to easily have accesss to the recipe.
 Our goal is to make the process of looking for recipes online easier and more efficient.